drDragonSmoke/K240-Bugfix/README.md

 - Swixaran win screen changed to outro3.mgl
 - Powerplant typo fixed (20MW to 32MW)
 - Hangar typos fixed (hanger to hangar)
-- Changed to single-clicks in hangar, shipyard and fleet windows
+- Changed to single-clicks in various windows

 Some YouTube videos about it: